The BCL Program(Survey of Japanese Business, Survey of Japanese Culture & History and Japanese Language Courses)

 *Taught in English.

 The “Japanese Language” course is offered to all international students, including individual participants, who wish to learn the language intensively.
 It features class levels ranging from beginner to advanced.

 Total class hours are presently scheduled at 4,500 minutes (75 hrs)

 Throughout this course, students will gain invaluable insight into the business concepts and management philosophies that made Japan one of the world’s largest economies.
 The first objective of this course is to provide students with a theoretical framework of Japanese-style business practices through informative lectures.
 The second is to give students a firsthand look into the inner workings of Japanese corporations through company visits.
 The third is to improve students’ analytical skills by having them conduct research and present their findings.
 Accordingly, the three corecourse components have been divided into the following:

 Teachers and professionals from various backgrounds will share their expertise with students through lectures, case studies, and class discussions.
-Past topics have included “Strategies of Japanese Companies”, “Japanese Marketing & Distribution Systems”, “Financial Accounting Systems in Japan”, and the “Japanese Economy”.
+Past topics have included “Strategies of Japanese Excellent Companies”, “Japanese Tourism Industry”, “Financial Accounting in Japan”, and the “Japanese Economy”.

 Students will visit companies, factories, and other organizations located within the metropolitan area of Tokyo to observe how the concepts discussed in the core course lectures are actually applied.
 Corporate officers will give presentations and tours.
-In previous years, company visits have included the Bank of Japan, KIRIN (an integrated beverage company), Cybozu (a software company), Shitamachi Bobsleigh (SMEs of Japanese-made bobsleigh), the Toshiba Future Science Museum (a museum of Japan's leading electronics and equipment manufacturer), and the Tokyo Stock Exchange (pictured above).
+In previous years, company visits have included the Bank of Japan, Shitamachi Bobsleigh (an SME for Japanese-made bobsleigh), the Cup Noodle Museum, Kao (a leading chemical manufacturer), and Chrono Gate (a global logistics company).

 Field Research Project (Topic: “7 Things to Do in Tokyo”)